suruks9/Youtube-Data-Harvesting/README.md

 ## Sample database configuration

-sql:
+- sql:
   host: localhost
   user: your_username
   password: your_password
   database: youtube_data

-mongodb:
+- mongodb:
    host: localhost
    port: 27017
    username: your_username
    password: your_password
    database: youtube_data

-##Usage
+## Usages
  Ensure that data has been harvested and stored in the databases.

 Run the Streamlit app to visualize the data: